TheJacksonLaboratory/intro-napari-workshop/napari-workshops/installation.md

 conda info
 ```

-However, we recommend you ensure the conda version is >23.10 and that you are using
+However, we recommend you that the conda version is >23.10 and that you are using
 [`conda-forge` channels](https://conda-forge.org/docs/user/introduction/).
 You can ensure this using:

 ```bash